Salilw1999/iesg-whitelabel-grafana/public/app/plugins/datasource/loki/docs/app_plugin_developer_documentation.md

 # Loki data source documentation for app plugins developers

 Welcome to the developer documentation for the Loki data source!
-The purpose of this document is to assist app plugin developers in leveraging the power of the Loki data source and Grafana.
+The purpose of this document is to assist app plugin developers in leveraging the power of the Loki data source and IESG.
 The Loki data source provides a set of methods to simplify common tasks, making it easier to create engaging app plugins.

 ## Introduction